emanguy/Curse-of-Strahd/Locations/Barovia/Vallaki/Locations/Burgomaster's Mansion (Vallaki).md

 ## Other Happenings
 * 2 members of the staff have vanished recently and [[Vargas Vallakovich]] told [[Izek Strazni]] to find them
   * These are the **butler** and [[Lydia Petrovna]]'s **lady-in-waiting**
+  * See Victor's Workroom, area T for more on this

 ## Areas - Ground Floor
 ### A - Entrance Hall and Vestibule